-My name is Ia Coca or simply call me "Aya".
-I am born and raised in Cebu Philippines.
+My name is Ia Coca, or simply call me "Aya."
+I was born and raised in Cebu, Philippines.
 I am a medical technologist who shifted to be a full time fashion designer.
 I am glad that I am able to earn a living by doing what I love and helping people feel their best through fashion and my knowledge in crafts.

-Coming from a big family I always received hand-me-downs and that sparked the creativity and resourcefulness in me.
+Coming from a big family, I always received hand-me-downs and that sparked the creativity and resourcefulness in me.
 I started upcycling old shirts by gluing rhinestones and painting on them.
 I also enjoyed coming up with decorative ideas made from cardboard and putting my projects on display in every corner of our home.
-I remember watching the show "Art Attack" on TV that inspired most of my childhood projects.
+I remember watching the show "Art Attack" on TV, and that inspired most of my childhood projects.

 The Philippines is known for celebrating the longest Christmas season in the world.
-We love decorating our homes with a star-shaped lantern called "Parol".
+We love decorating our homes with a star-shaped lantern called a Parol.
 It signifies hope and goodwill.
 It is traditionally made out of bamboo sticks and colored papers.
-Then around January, we, Cebuanos, celebrate the biggest festival in the province called "Sinulog".
-The streets would be decorated in colorful streamers and we would wear colorful shirts during the event.
+Then around January, we Cebuanos celebrate the Sinulog festival—the biggest festival in the province.
+The streets are decorated in colorful streamers and we wear colorful shirts during the event.
 I am excited to share both of these traditions in my Workshops.

-These crafts are very close to my heart because I grew up making them, and they taught me that we can make the most out of something less and I want to share that idea with everyone.
+These crafts are very close to my heart because I grew up making them, and they taught me that we can make the most out of something.
+And I want to share that idea with everyone.

 One of my favorite things about being in fashion is working with fabrics because I can wear them afterward!
 I have worked with our locally made fabrics too that are hand-woven.